Feeding Families during India's Lockdown

-For $10 we can feed a family of 5 for one week
+For $12 we can feed a family of 5 for two weeks

-We are delivering food, house by house, to over 300 families in desperate need in remote villages outside Bodh Gaya, India.
+We are delivering food, house by house, to many families in desperate need in remote villages outside Bodh Gaya, India.

-The following is a little background to how this project started.
+The following is a little background on how this project started.

-This last winter I was introduced to a young man named Amit Kumar who accompanied me and some of the people I work with as we traveled about.
-They found him as intelligent and generous and good natured as I did.
+This last winter, I was introduced to a young man named Amit Kumar who accompanied me and some of the people I work with as we traveled about.
+They found him as intelligent, generous and good-natured as I did.

 The bags of staples consist of rice, dal, chickpeas, potatoes, onions, oil, salt, sugar, and spices.
 And fresh vegetables and other staples as and when they become available.